WonderJL/adobe-illustrator-get-layer-coordinate/README.md

 # adobe-illustrator-get-layer-coordinate
 Export illustrator coordinate data of layers with specify prefix to a JSON file.
+Also will export those targets layer to svg.

 This a script base on Adobe extendScript and javascript.
 Only tested on CC 2018.